KohaILS/koha-manual-zh-cn/source/administration.rst

           this field is for the control number assigned by the organization creating, using, or distributing the record

--  Subfields: a
+-  Subfields: empty

 -  Offset: 0

 -  Length: 0

--  Normalization rule: Control-number
+-  Normalization rule: None

 -  Required match checks: none (remove the blank one)